 Washington, D.C. and District Offices

-ACCEPTING INTERNSHIP APPLICATIONS FOR SPRING 2018!
+ACCEPTING INTERNSHIP APPLICATIONS FOR FALL 2018!

 Congresswoman Terri Sewell is now accepting applications from highly motivated students and recent graduates to join her Washington, D.C., Birmingham, Selma, Montgomery, or Tuscaloosa offices as unpaid, full-time interns.
 Interns will work in a fast-paced Congressional office, gain valuable legislative or communications experience, and learn more about how Congress works.